Bakhitarose/E-Commerce-Customer-Relationship/README.md

 ## Requirements

- The following should be installed.
+ The following should be installed:

 - Python
 - pip (Python package installer)